pydicom/deid/docs/_docs/user-docs/recipe-headers.md

 The group filter selects fields based on their DICOM group.
 Groups are specified as hexidecimal numbers (of up to four digits).
-For example, the following rulea will keep all elements contained within DICOM groups 0x0018, 0x0020 and 0x0020:
+For example, the following rules will keep all elements contained within DICOM groups 0x0018, 0x0020 and 0x0020:

 ```